Personal Banking

 About

-FDIC deposit insurance temporarily increased from $100,000 to $250,000 per depositor through December 31, 2013.
+FDIC deposit insurance permanently increased from $100,000 to $250,000 per depositor.

 CLICK HERE to learn more about the benefits and limitations of deposit insurance on the FDIC website.